 Students who are deaf or hard of hearing and served by schools in Illinois other than ISD can be referred either by the schools or parents for specialized, in-depth evaluations to provide needed information for program development.
 Students must come to the Illinois School for the Deaf for the assessment(s), with the cost for transportation assumed by the family or home school district.
 The evaluation is free of charge.
 Assessments can be conducted in the areas of audiology, speech and language, American Sign Language, reading, and psycho-educational performance.
 For information on how to refer a student in your district or your child for assessment, please contact the Evaluation Center Director at 217-479-4287.

 The Illinois School for the deaf cooperates with the Illinois State Board of Education and each student’s home school district in administering all state-mandated tests.
-In previous years, the Illinois State Achievement Test (ISAT) and Prairie State Achievement Examination (PSAE), along with the Illinois Alternate Assessment (IAA) were administered.
+Previous state tests have included the Partnership for Assessment of Readiness for College and Careers (PARCC) assessments, the Illinois State Achievement Test (ISAT), the Prairie State Achievement Examination (PSAE), the ACT, and the Illinois Alternate Assessment (IAA).
 These are no longer in use.
-These assessments have been replaced the Partnership for Assessment of Readiness for College and Careers (PARCC) assessments and the Dynamic Learning Maps (DLM).
+These assessments have been replaced by the Illinois Assessment of Readiness (IAR) assessment, the PSAT, the SAT and the Dynamic Learning Maps (DLM).
+Also added to the assessments is the Illinois Science Assessment (ISA).
 These assessments are aligned with the Common Core State Standards and Illinois State Standards.
-In addition, the state is supporting local districts’ decisions as whether or not the ACT will be administered to students within any given district.

-The individual accessibility and accommodation needs of students are reviewed at each student’s IEP.
-While the majority of students take the test on line, paper based administrations are given when determined appropriate by an IEP team.
-Other accommodations such as individual administration of the test, use of ASL instructions, closed captions, enlarged print or a wide variety of other adjustments can be requested.
-If a parent has any question about what a student may require in order to fully access the information on a test, they should contact their student’s principal and request a review of testing accessibility and accommodation features.
+The individual accessibility and accommodation needs of students are reviewed annually during each student’s IEP.
+The test is given online.
+Accommodations such as individual administration of the test, use of ASL instructions, closed captions, enlarged print or a wide variety of other adjustments can be requested.
+If a parent has any question about what a student may require to fully access the information on a test, they should contact their student’s principal and request a review of testing accessibility and accommodation features.

-Results from the PARCC assessment will be reported to parents during IEP meetings or sent to parents in the mail, when test results are made available to the school.
-Results for the 2014-2015 testing are not expected until fall of 2015, but results in future years should be available by the end of the school year during which a test is administered.
+Results from the IAR assessment will be reported to parents during IEP meetings or sent to parents in the mail, when test results are made available to the school.
+Faster and improved reporting of results are planned by ISBE for the future.

-For more specific information about the PARCC assessments, interested parties are encouraged to visit the following site: http://parcc.pearson.com/
+For more specific information about the IAR assessment, interested parties are encouraged to visit the following site: https://il.mypearsonsupport.com/

 The DLM system is accessible by students with significant cognitive disabilities, including those who also have hearing or visual disabilities, and/or neuromuscular, orthopedic, or other motor disabilities.
 DLM assessments are flexible.
 They allow for the use of common assistive technologies in addition to keyboard and mouse and touch-screen technology.
 The accessibility and accommodation needs of each student will be reviewed during the IEP meeting by the student’s IEP team.